Caring for Chihuahuas

 This section was also featured as our Chihuahua Suggested Diet newsletter.
 We are often asked what we feed our little rescue dogs.
 Each week we make up a stew which can be frozen into individual serving sizes.

 The Chihuahua is a dog - despite its size - and must be fed like a dog, not a human.
 Human food is too processed and will rot their teeth rapidly.
 Definitely do not feed them cured meats such as bacon, ham etc. Never give them human milk products or chocolates.
-Nor should you feed them potatoes, onions, or grapes.
+Nor should you feed them potatoes, onions, grapes or garlic.

-Here is the recipe that we use for our rescue dogs - it is our own Chihuahua Rescue Stew, Grain Free Stew and Bone Broth.
+Here are the recipes that we use for our rescue dogs - Chihuahua Rescue Stew, Grain Free Stew and Bone Broth.